peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

-Divides this object by another object, and returns the integer part of the result, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+Divides this object by another object, and returns the integer part of the result (which is initially rounded down), with the preferred exponent set to this value's exponent minus the divisor's exponent.

 <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the integer part of the result.
 Flags will be set on the given context only if the context's  `HasFlags`  is true and the integer part of the result doesn't fit the precision and exponent range without rounding.
+Can be null, in which the precision is unlimited and no additional rounding, other than the rounding down to an integer after division, is needed.

 <b>Returns:</b>

 The integer part of the quotient of the two objects.
-Returns null if the return value would overflow the exponent range.
-A caller can handle a null return value by treating it as positive infinity if both operands have the same sign or as negative infinity if both operands have different signs.
+Signals FlagInvalid and returns not-a-number (NaN) if the return value would overflow the exponent range.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

-<b>Exceptions:</b>

- * System.ArithmeticException:
-The rounding mode is ERounding.None and the integer part of the result is not exact.
+Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToIntegerZeroScale